xcart/xcart-docs/_pages/kb_en/users/user_management.md

 2. Deleting user accounts

-   A store admin can delete user accounts (a store admin with the "Manage users" access permission can access customer accounts only).
+   A store admin can delete user accounts (a store admin with the "Manage users" access permission can delete customer accounts only).

    To delete a user account:
    * click on the Trash icon opposite the user name in the table column at the far right (this marks the user account for removal);